robot297/JAG_8_2019/Lab 8 Questions.md

 Note that there are three final Strings defined in DonorGUI.java.
 The autograder expects you to use these to generate text for the resultLabel.

 In DonorGUI, add an ActionListener to listen for click events on `checkEligibilityButton`.
-In the listener's `onClick` method, verify that the user has entered a positive number in both the `weightTextField` and `ageTextField` JTextFields.
+In the listener's `actionPerformed` method, verify that the user has entered a positive number in both the `weightTextField` and `ageTextField` JTextFields.

 If either or both inputs are not valid (negative or not a number), the `resultLabel` JLabel should display the `INPUT_ERROR` text.